jup-ag/space-station/guides/5-jlp/1-JLP.md

 ### Rewards and Earnings:

- - Captures 70% of all trading fees, distributed among JLP holders.
+ - 75% of all perpetual trading fees are deposited into the JLP pool to be distributed among JLP holders (reflected as an increase in the JLP token price).
  - Forms an Annual Percentage Rate (APR).
  - Higher trading volume generally leads to higher earnings for JLP holders.
  - More on how it works in [How JLP Works](../jlp/How-JLP-Works).